dret/webconcepts/concepts/media-type/application/jwk-set+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/jwk-set+json"
 title:         "Media Type: application/jwk-set+json"
+concept-name:  Media Type
+concept-value: application/jwk-set+json
 description: "A JWK Set is a JSON object that represents a set of JWKs.
 The JSON object MUST have a \"keys\" member, with its value being an array of JWKs."
 ---